abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 There will now be two ReplicaSets, with the previous version of the Deployment being scaled down to 0.

-10) Now, scale the deployment up as you would a ReplicaSet, and set the `replicas=5`.
+10) Now, scale the Deployment up as you would a ReplicaSet, and set the `replicas=5`.
 ```
 $ kubectl scale deploy deploy-example --replicas=5
 ```